MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-get-started.md

 ## Getting the repo ready on GitHub

-1. Navigate to https://github.com/microsoft/AL-Go-PTE and choose **Use this template**
+1. Navigate to https://github.com/microsoft/AL-Go-PTE and choose **Use this template**.
 1. In the **Repository name** field, enter `app1` and then select if the repository will be **Private** or **Public**.
 1. Choose the **Create repository from template** button.
 1. On the **Actions** tab, under **Workflows** select **Create a new app**, and then choose the **Run workflow** drop-down button.